Enkelian/fps-threejs/readme.md

 If a zombie dies, a defeat animation is played, and the zombie is added to a queue of inactive enemies.
 After some time, the zombie will be respawned at a randomly chosen location.

+## Running

+Project can be run through IntelliJ IDE or using npx [npx](https://www.npmjs.com/package/npx).
+After installing npx, simply run `npx http-server .` in project root and enter the first link.

 ## Used libraries

 * ThreeJS